vctfence/scrapbee/AUTOMATION.md

 Automation is a powerful feature that allows to programmatically create, modify, and delete Scrapyard bookmarks from [iShell](https://gchristensen.github.io/ishell/) commands or your own extensions.
-For example, with this API you can upload local files to Scrapyard, import hierarchical content, manage TODO lists, or create something similar to the former Firefox "Live Bookmarks".
+For example, with this API you can import hierarchical content, manage TODO lists, or create something similar to the former Firefox "Live Bookmarks".

 Currently, automation is experimental, and should be